 It’s important to know where you are before you cross a bog because finding a firm route may require many twists and turns to stay on terra firma.
 Taking and following a compass bearing is advised to ensure that you are headed in the correct direction if the mist drops, and it’s good to aim for a highly visible landmark or a hand-rail feature such as a stream or track that you can’t miss when you get to the other side.
 Carrying a GPS or a cell phone with pre-loaded maps can also be very useful in low visibility or if you decide you’ve had enough fun for one day and want a quick exit to a firmer path or roadway.

 When you walk across a large bog, there’s a good chance that your shoes/boots and feet will get wet.
-But if you’re walking across open country that has bogs, chance are that your shoes/boots and feet will already be wet before you attempt to cross a bog!
-Under these circumatances, your best course of action is to wear a pair of shoes or boots that will dry as quickly as possible and not hold in water when they get wet (avoid gore-tex lined footware.)
+But if you’re walking across open country that has bogs, chances are that your shoes/boots and feet will already be wet before you attempt to cross a bog!
+Under these circumstances, your best course of action is to wear a pair of shoes or boots that will dry as quickly as possible and not hold water when they get wet (avoid gore-tex lined footwear.)

 Fear No Moor

-I used to be afraid of crossing peat bogs because I nearly lost a shoe the first time I tried to walk cross one.
+I used to be afraid of crossing peat bogs because I nearly lost a shoe the first time I tried to walk across one.
 I likened them to Tarzan’s quicksand and vowed never to walk into them again.
 But I’m not afraid of bogs or open moor anymore.
-Instead I rather enjoy it, because it puts all of my navigational and footwork skills to the test, and has opened up new terriorty for exploration that is not visited by many other people.
+Instead, I rather enjoy it, because it puts all of my navigational and footwork skills to the test, and has opened up new territory for exploration that is not visited by many other people.

 If you’ve been hesitant about walking cross-country through bogs and open moorland (boggy countryside), I encourage you to go walking through a bog with a friend who knows what they’re doing.
 Once you understand where to walk in a bog, you will fear no moor.